Ellie Brush: Club career

-Brush has joined Sydney FC for the 2019/20 season.
+Brush joined Sydney FC for the 2019–20 W-League season.

+In August 2022, Brush returned to Canberra United.
+In March 2023, Brush announced her retirement at the end of the season.

 International career

 A strong season in the domestic league led to a call-up to the Matildas team in January 2009, making her international debut in a friendly against Italy.
 She made her second cap with the Matildas on 24 June 2012 in an international friendly match against New Zealand in Wollongong.